-- a) The basic terminology used to describe the various components, factors and relationships of an environment. - b) The energy and nutrient flow in an ecosystem. - c) The forms of interaction between organisms: food chains, food webs, parasitism, predator-prey relationships. - d) The techniques and methods used to conduct a field study of an area (physical, chemical and biological characteristics, use of keys). - e) Some ways our environment can become polluted and how man reacts.
+b) The energy and nutrient flow in an ecosystem.

+c) The forms of interaction between organisms: food chains, food webs. parasitism, predator-prev relationships webs, parasitism, predator-prey relationships.

+d) The techniques and methods used to conduct a field study of an area (physical, chemical and biological characteristics. use of keys).

-$\Diamond$
+e) Some ways our environment can become polluted and how man reacts.